Verification¶

 Note

-The recommendation is to use optimize and assert frequently, but
+The recommendation is to use assume and assert frequently, including

 Turing quote of how to write assertions and programs is still valid "the